lyk64/cfg-cloner/README.md

 ## Overview
 This program dumps the cfgspace and writemask of a PCIe device.

 Note: This program is experimetal and can crash PCs under certain circumstances so be sure to save all of your work before using.
 Quirks are being ironed out.
+Some PCIe devices simply cannot be flipped, likely due to their drivers.

 ## Installation
 1. Clone the repository: